mark-mngoma/RHWSL8/README.md

 wsl -t rhwsl8 || wsl --shutdown
 ```

-# GUI setup

-Setup of seamless GUI experience on WSL 2 requires installing "Server with GUI" environment group in RHWSL8, as well as installing

 # Known issues

 1. Sometimes `genie` may fail to initialise, yielding `Failed to create CoreCLR, HRESULT: 0x80004005`.
 Remember to terminate RHWSL8 instance on seeing this.